-Sexual violence is a pervasive.
-According to research from the Centers for Disease Control and Prevention (CDC), 43.6% of American women (amounting to nearly 52.2 million) experienced some form of contact sexual violence in their lifetime.
-Likewise, nearly a quarter of men (24.8% or 27.6 million) in the U.S. have experienced sexual violence in their lifetime.
+According to research from the CDC, 41% of American women experienced some form of contact sexual violence in their lifetime.
+Likewise, nearly a quarter of men (26%) in the U.S. have experienced sexual violence in their lifetime.

-As public spaces have moved online over the last few years in response to the pandemic, the opportunities for virtual sexual harrassment, abuse, and exploitation have likewise increased.
-To address this, the NSVRC is focusing this year’s SAAM theme on building a safe online environment for all.
+As public spaces have moved online over the last few years in response to the pandemic, the opportunities for virtual sexual harassment, abuse, and exploitation have likewise increased.

-According to the NSVRC, online sexual abuse “can be any type of sexual harassment, exploitation, or abuse that takes place through screens,” and is often motivated by the same things that influence a person to commit in-person sexual violence.
+According to the NSVRC, online sexual abuse “can be any type of sexual harassment, exploitation, or abuse that takes place through screens.”
+It’s often motivated by the same things that influence a person to commit in-person sexual violence.

-Those motivators may include harmful beliefs about masculinity, femininity, and gender roles, hatred, fear, or misconceptions about marginalized groups, insecurity, or a desire to exert power over someone else.
+Those motivators may include harmful beliefs about masculinity, femininity, and gender roles.
+Perpetrators may hold hatred, fear, or misconceptions about marginalized groups.
+They may experience insecurity or a desire to exert power over someone else.